Catalonia's festival of St. Jordi is like Valentine's Day, but cooler.

 This Saturday, Catalonian lovers will celebrate the lovey-doviest day of the year on the festival of Sant Jordi.
 In Catalonian culture, the festival is marked by an appealing tradition: men give women roses, and women give men books.
 Hey, there's nothing sexier than a man who reads.

 On April 23rd, lovers leave work early or skip it entirely in favor of canoodling on park benches.
 Booksellers and rose-peddlers set up shop in the crowded streets, and Catalonians stop among them, selecting the perfect gifts for their sweethearts.

 The legend of St. Jordi involves its titular saint slaying a dragon, saving a princess, and then offering the princess a red rose from a rose bush which sprouted where the dragon's blood had fallen.
 In celebration of his festival, men have traditionally offered red roses to their novias.
-Valentine's Day Traditions Around The World
+Single?
+These 5 Countries Have V-Day Traditions For YOU

 The tradition of women giving men books is much more recent.
 A writer named Vicent Clavel Andrés created "Book Day" in the early 1920s, celebrated on October 7th.
 By 1930, the date had been changed to April 23rd, not to coincide with St. Jordi's day, but because it was the death date of both Miguel de Cervantes and William Shakespeare.

 Books quickly became popular as St. Jordi's festival gifts, and some booksellers began to capitalize on the trend by offering a free rose for every book purchased.
 Literary readings happen throughout the city, and 24-hour marathon readings of Don Quixote have become a popular trend.
 4 Books For Every Couple's Summer Reading List